greg-raven/Department-21/_drafts/funnies.md

 How about you, how did you die?”

 “I had a heart attack,” says the first man.
 “You see, I knew my wife was cheating on me, so one day I showed up at home unexpectedly.
 I ran up to the bedroom, and found her alone, knitting.
 I ran down to the basement, but no one was hiding there, either.
 I ran up to the second floor, but no one was hiding there either.
-I ran asfast as I could to the attic, and just as I got there, I had a massive heart attack and died.”
+I ran as fast as I could to the attic, and just as I got there, I had a massive heart attack and died.”

 The second man shakes his head.
 “That’s so ironic,” he says.